-This result is indicative of the degree to which agricultural return flows from groundwater pumping have increased flows in Joshua Creek.
+This result for Joshua Creek is indicative of the degree to which agricultural return flows from groundwater pumping have increased flows in the creek.
 Generally, the lesser impacts to Peace River flows below Zolfo Springs at Arcadia and in Horse Creek are due partly to the tighter confinement on the upper Floridan Aquifer in the lower Peace River area.
 In addition, streamflow reduction due to groundwater withdrawals may partly be compensated for by excess baseflow associated with agriculture (HydroGeoLogic, Inc. 2012).